Pusty/writeups/MidnightSunCTF2019Quals/README.md

                      sojupwner
 ```

-Upon entered in the letters in the correct sequence the DOS system boots
+Upon entering in the letters in the correct sequence, the DOS system boots
 and greets with the first flag `midnight{w0ah_Sh!t_jU5t_g0t_REALmode}`.

 # hfs-dos